Ada-Developers-Academy/daily-curriculum/week05/monday/personal-website-overview.md

 - **Duration**: 3 days (then ongoing as desired)
 - **Submission**: Submit Github link on [Canvas](https://canvas.instructure.com/courses/819456/assignments/2524924)

-In the Personal Website project, we will be using the [Sinatra Application](https://github.com/Ada-Developers-Academy/daily-curriculum/blob/master/week4/friday/sinatra-practice-overview.md) you built over the weekend.
+In the Personal Website project, we will be using the [Sinatra Application](https://github.com/Ada-Developers-Academy/daily-curriculum/blob/master/week4/friday/sinatra-practice-overview.md) you last week.
 We will be adding HTML content and styling with CSS to the [index.erb](https://github.com/Ada-Developers-Academy/daily-curriculum/blob/master/week4/friday/sinatra_practice/views/index.erb) page.
-The goal is to have a single page website to promote yourself and/or to have fun.
+The goal is to have a personal blog to promote yourself and/or to have fun.

 #### After this project you will be able to: